3digitdev/iota/README.md

 is inherited from the base `Module`, and is called by the `ModuleRunner` if any of your commands are matched by the incoming spoken phrase.

+If you want your Module to give a spoken response, return the phrase to speak as a string from the `run()` function in your Module.
+Empty strings and/or `None` return values will result in no speech after the Module finishes.

 **For ideas on how to handle parameters on commands, see Vizio or PhilipsHue for examples!**

 **Note that the `"regexes"` key will be required in your `.json` file for this!**